top of page

 Key Requirements:

-• Allows work for up to 4 years.
+• Enables work for up to 4 years.

 • Requires 1 year of work experience in your nominated occupation.

-• Occupation must be on the Core Skills Occupation List (CSOL).
+• The occupation must be on the Core Skills Occupation List (CSOL).

 • Must meet the Core Skills Income Threshold (CSIT) of $73,150 per year.

-This visa offers a direct pathway to PR, making it a great option for skilled workers seeking long-term employment in Australia.
+This visa offers a direct pathway to permanent residency, making it an attractive option for skilled workers looking for long-term employment in Australia.

 186 Employer Nomination Scheme (ENS) Visa: Permanent Residency

-The Subclass 186 ENS Visa is a permanent residency visa for skilled workers sponsored by an Australian employer.
+The Subclass 186 ENS Visa is a permanent residency visa for skilled workers who are sponsored by an Australian employer.

 Three Streams Under the 186 Visa: